lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 \*6.1.1.2 Vim plugins\*

-All plugins are available on Git.
-Makes updating to the latest version as easy as pulling master.
+All plugins are GitHub.
+Makes updating to the latest version just pulling master.

 For every plugin you need to run:

 - $ cd ~/.vim
 - $ git submodule add git@source/pluginname.git bundle/pluginname

-For instance if you want to add [vim-ruby](https://github.com/vim-ruby/vim-ruby), you’ll do:

-- $ git submodule add git@github.com:vim-ruby/vim-ruby.git bundle/vim-ruby

 Read [this file](assets/vim-plugin-settings) for activating plugin specific settings in .vimrc.